Aansh2/sdn_intelligence/README.md

 - MainSwitches: number of switches in the core network
 - MainHosts: number of hosts directly connected to the core network
-- Datacenters: "yes" if you want a datacenter connected to the core network.
+- Datacenters: number of datacenters in the core network network.
 "No" otherwise.

 It also will have another section for each extra network.